 Fortunately, trauma-informed care and other holistic practices have been shown to help those with PTSD to address and heal from their trauma.

-Using principles of Western and Eastern medicine and healing, we combine the power of clinical psychology with holistic treatments to address your PTSD.
-We utilise scientifically backed therapy techniques including CBT, EMDR treatment, and exposure therapy to help you process trauma and move forward.
-Our therapists will work with you to develop coping skills and strategies for the future.
-Using these tools will help you lead a peaceful, happy life.
+Using principles of compassion and a client-centred approach, we combine the power of clinical psychology with integrative treatments to address your trauma and achieve successful and powerful outcomes for our clients.
+We utilise evidence-backed therapy techniques to help you process trauma and move forward.
+Our psychologists will work with you to develop coping skills and strategies for the future.
+Using these tools will help you lead a fulfilled and happier life.

-Everything at our resort-style PTSD treatment centre has been built with recovery and wellness in mind.
-Our wonderful team will take excellent care of you while guiding you every step of the way through your recovery.
+Our treatment centre has been built with your recovery and wellness in mind.
+Our outstanding team will take excellent care of you while guiding you through every step of your recovery.

-The Beekeeper House grounds offer calmness and serenity when you need it most, allowing you to engage fully in your PTSD program, designed by leading experts qualified at PhD levels and beyond.
+Our treatment centre’s grounds offer calmness and serenity when you need it most, allowing you to engage fully in your treatment program, designed by leading experts qualified at doctoral levels and beyond.

 We accept referrals from GP's, psychiatrists, psychologists, counsellors, case managers, and other health professionals.
 To refer your clients or patients, please get in touch by sending us an email, giving us a call or filling out our online contact form.